-behavior of the von Neumann entropy and of the logarithmic negativity for the two bipartitions in Fig. 1 (a) and (b).
+As it was anticipated in the introduction, genuine entanglement and statistical correlations are deeply intertwined, but it is possible to distinguish them by comparing the behavior of the von Neumann entropy and of the logarithmic negativity for the two bipartitions in Fig. 1 (a) and (b).
 Specifically, subsystem A (see Fig. 1 (a)) is entangled with its complement because the reflected and the transmitted fermions, which form entangled pairs, are shared between them.
 Oppositely, this is not the case for A' because the transmitted and the reflected fermions are never shared.
-This scenario implies that the entanglement entropy of A and A' exhibit a linear growth with time.
+This scenario implies that the von Neumann entropy of A and A' exhibit a linear growth with time.
 On the other hand, only the logarithmic negativity of A is expected to grow with time.

 This is demonstrated in Fig. 12 (a) and (b).
-In Fig. 12 (a) we plot the rescaled negativity $\mathcal{E}/\ell$ versus the rescaled time $v{\max}t/\ell$ , whereas in Fig. 12 (b) we show the rescaled entanglement entropy.
-The data are for fixed $\gamma^- = 1$ and $k_F = \pi/3$ and subsystem' size $\ell = 160$ .
+In Fig. 12 (a) we plot the rescaled negativity \mathcal{E}/l versus the rescaled time $v{\rm max}t/\ell$, whereas in Fig. 12 (b) we show the rescaled von Neumann entropy.
+The data are for fixed $\gamma^-=1$ and $k_F=\pi/3$ and subsystem size $\ell=160$.
 In both panels we show results for the subsystems A (see Fig. 1 (a)) and A' (see Fig. 1 (b)).
 It is clear from the figure that both the negativity and the von Neumann entropy of A increase linearly with time.
 For the von Neumann entropy we report the expected slope of the linear growth in the hydrodynamic limit (dashed-dotted line in Fig. 12 (b)), which is in perfect agreement with the finite-size numerical results.
 Notice that at asymptotically long times the von Neumann entropy saturates (not shown in the figure), as already discussed in the previous sections.
 This saturation happens for the logarithmic negativity as well, as expected from the quasiparticle picture discussed above.
-This is shown explicitly in the inset in Fig. 12 (a) for subsystem A of length $\ell = 20$ .
-As in the main plot we show $\mathcal{E}/\ell$ versus $v{\max}t/\ell$ .
+This is shown explicitly in the inset in Fig. 12 (a) for subsystem A of length $\ell=20$.
+As in the main plot we show \mathcal{E}/l versus $\nu{\rm max}t/\ell$.